 These should not be unreasonably interrupted.

 All fixed electrical installations must be inspected and tested by a qualified engineer at least once every 5 years and a results certificate obtained.

 The latest gas test certificate and electrical test certificate must be provided to the council within 7 days of the council making a written request for such.

-5. Duty to maintain common parts, fixtures, fittings and appliances
+Maintain common parts, fixtures, fittings and appliances